Written by Dion Jay Tality

 CCaaS is a customer contact solution.
 It’s different from an on-premise contact center due to its cloud-based technology.
 It also differs from other as-a-service (aaS) solutions because it caters to customer needs (not those of employees or developers).
 Lastly, it offers multiple channels, setting it apart from a call center.

 CCaaS has recently emerged in the contact center scene.
 Unfortunately, many people are confused about what it is and how it works.
-It often is used interchangeably with other communication solutions.
+It is often used interchangeably with other communication solutions.

 To further understand, here’s how CCaaS differs from other solutions.